jarun/lsstack64/README.md

 While the original utility is GPLv2, the current project is licensed under GPLv3.

 **********
-# Instructions (tested on Ubuntu 14.04 x86_64)
+# Compilation (tested on Ubuntu 14.04 x86_64)

-Compilation:
 $ git clone https://github.com/jarun/lsstack64
 $ cd lsstack64
 $ make
 $ sudo make install

-Usage:
+# Usage
-$ unwind PID
+$ unwind LWP
 // as long as you are the owner of the process, use sudo otherwise

+LWP stands for Light Weight Process.
+In simpler terms it is the thread ID.
+It is shown in the fourth column in the output of
+$ ps -aeLf
+For the main thread of a process LWD == PID, for child threads they are different.
-// unwind is the test program on x86_64.
+unwind is the test program on x86_64.
 The functionality will be merged to lsstack64.

 A sample output with Leafpad editor that runs 2 threads: http://paste.ubuntu.com/11886313/